Mapping bucket to the local instance on google cloud

 Ubuntu and Debian (latest releases)

-group, then log out and back in:sudo usermod -a -G fuse $USER exit
+- (Ubuntu before wily only) Add yourself to the - fusegroup, then log out and back in:- sudo usermod -a -G fuse $USER exit

 CentOS and Red Hat (latest releases)